Smithsonian/CCN-Data-Library/contributing.md

 -   Data is licensed under CCBY 4.0

-Templates for data entry can be downloaded from the [CCRCN Data Templates](https://drive.google.com/drive/folders/14N-7l1s151Qmp4AqQOWtIeMtc3efsYZT?usp=sharing) folder on Google Drive.
+Templates for data entry can be downloaded from the [CCN Data Templates](https://drive.google.com/drive/folders/14N-7l1s151Qmp4AqQOWtIeMtc3efsYZT?usp=sharing) folder on Google Drive.